 Kerry Arabena: Lead Coach

 A descendant of the Meriam people from the Torres Strait, Kerry’s work has brought her to the forefront of Indigenous affairs in Australia.
-A former social worker with a Doctorate in Environmental Science, Kerry has held senior positions including Chair of Indigenous Health at the University of Melbourne, Executive Director of First 1000 Days Australia, CEO of the Lowitja Institute and Director of Indigenous Health Research at Monash University.
-Internationally, Kerry has held senior positions with Ecohealth International, consulted for the World Health Organisation, is a current Scientific Commissioner on the Lancet Pathfinder project and completed a Fellows program with the Rockefeller Foundation.
+A former social worker with a Doctorate in Environmental Science, Kerry has worked in not for profit, community controlled and academic institutions, holding senior positions such as the inaugural Co-Chair of the National Congress of Australia’s First Peoples, Executive Director of Apunipima Cape York Health Council, Chair of Indigenous Health at the University of Melbourne, lead researcher of First 1000 Days Australia, CEO of the Lowitja Institute and Director of Indigenous Health Research at Monash University.
+Internationally, Kerry was President of Ecohealth International, consulted for the World Health Organisation, was a Scientific Commissioner on the Lancet Pathfinder project and completed a Fellows program with the Rockefeller Foundation in Italy.

 Our guest coaches are Aboriginal and Torres Strait Islander people who are engaged in delivering coaching services or undertaking ICF accredited training programs.
 All have had deep organisational experience in government, nongovernment and entrepreneurial agencies and are adept at answering questions related to how to work in cultural safe ways, how they have implemented cultural determinants why it is important to work with people who believe what you believe.
 All have remarkable stories to draw on and are masterful teachers and communicators.
 In Karabena’s group coaching programs, guest coaches will share stories of their lived experiences in way that ignite, engage and inspire.
 All have created to a wide reach to a broad audience and excel in their capabilities both online and face to face.